 Ding, ding, ding.
 That new plan involved shiplap paneling.

 Say what?
 Shiplap is that lumber in the back corner of your favorite big box store with rabbeted edges, usually right next to the wainscoting and assorted paneling options.
 It’s more frequently used as an exterior material for sheds and barns in colder climates (since the rabbet allows for a good, weatherproof seal), but I was inspired to use it inside after having seen it used successfully in a bathroom treatment.
-This photo’s a total sneak peek of a fantastic beach house in town; you’re going to see more of that home later this week, so check back for the full post.
+This photo’s a total sneak peek of a fantastic beach house in town; here’s a link to a fantastic tour.

 But yessir, I brought home 22 1″x8″x8″ boards (which may or may not be enough for my job).
 At $7.97 each with a handsome 10% discount, plan B set me back just under $160.00.
 More expensive than reclaimed could have been, less expensive than cedar clapboard.